 A96.
-The information system and related business processes relevant to financial reporting in small entities, including relevant aspects of that system relating to information disclosed in the financial report that is obtained from within or outside of the general and subsidiary ledgers, is likely to be less sophisticated than in larger entities, but its role is just as significant.
+The Iinformation systems and related business processes relevant to financial reporting in small entities, including relevant aspects of that system relating to information disclosed in the financial report that is obtained from within or outside of the general and subsidiary ledgers, are is likely to be less sophisticated than in larger entities, but their its role is just as significant.
 Small entities with active management involvement may not need extensive descriptions of accounting procedures, sophisticated accounting records, or written policies.
-Understanding the entity's information system relevant to financial reporting may therefore be easier in an audit of smaller entities, and may be more dependent on enquiry than on review of documentation.
+Understanding the entity's information systems relevant to financial reporting and processes may therefore be easier in an audit of smaller entities, and may be more dependent on enquiry than on review of documentation.
 The need to obtain an understanding, however, remains important.